 Testing from beginning to end benefits many different teams and departments within any development team.

-End-to-end automation offers opportunities for enhancing testing efficiency, leading to considerable payoffs and cost reductions.
+End-to-end test automation offers opportunities for enhancing testing efficiency, leading to considerable payoffs and cost reductions.
 Testing from beginning to end is a time-consuming process.
-If the testing process is not automated, you will need to carry out the procedure manually every time.
+If the end-to-end testing process is not automated, you will need to carry out the procedure manually every time.
 Doing the same test manually over time is time-consuming, laborious, and error-prone.
 End-to-end testing offers plenty of opportunities for automated testing.

 Software teams must concentrate on a particular service during a run.
 Most of today's software applications use several different integrated solutions or sub-systems.
 During a typical session, Agile teams do not normally interact with all of the subsystems or services, which means that there is a possibility that one of the plug-ins will become corrupted.
 As a result, the development team is responsible for ensuring that changes made to a single service do not adversely affect user functions throughout the full lifecycle.